hjkissinger/hjkissinger.github.io/_pages/portfolio.md

   - image_path: /assets/images/post1_2023-02-17/andreas-haimerl-cv8iKu2ONM-unsplash.jpg
     alt: "teaser image"
     title: "Google Analytics Capstone- Cyclistic Bike Share"
     excerpt: "This is a case study about Cyclistic bike share from the **Coursera Google Analytics Capstone course**.
 The goal of this project was to determine factors that differentiate annual members and casual bike riders.
-These factors are then used to develop a marketing campaign that aims to increase the membership conversion rate."
+These factors are then used to develop recommendations for a marketing campaign that aims to increase the membership conversion rate."
     url: "https://github.com/hjkissinger/Coursera-GA-Capstone/tree/main/R-scripts"
     btn_label: "Code"
     btn_class: "btn--inverse"